-If you don’t have Wave permits, it makes sense to stay in Kanab, Utah where the in-person permit lottery is held.
-You’ll find plenty of hotels, vacation rentals and RV parks there and several great restaurants.
-Page, Arizona is the next closest town to the Wave, and that town also has plenty of accomodations.
-It is about a 1 hour 15 minute drive from either Kanab or Page to the Wave trailhead.
-There are several camping options that are closer to the Wave, including the State Line Campground, which is a first-come-first served campground about a mile from the Wave trailhead.
+Page, Arizona is the next closest town to the Wave, and it also has plenty of accommodations, however it is more industrial and doesn’t have as many nice restaurants and hotels as Kanab.
+It is about a 1 hour 15-minute drive from either Kanab or Page to the Wave trailhead.
+There are several camping options that are closer to the Wave, including the State Line Campground, which is an awesome first-come-first served campground about a mile south of the Wave trailhead.
 Others choose to camp at the White House Campground near the BLM Paria Contact Station.
 You can also check with the Bureau of Land Management about dispersed camping in the area.
-Call the Kanab Visitor Center at (435) 644-1300 for information.
+Call Dreamland at 435-644-5506 or the Kanab Visitor Center at (435) 644-1300 for information.

 We often get calls from folks staying in other Arizona cities who want to see the Wave.
 Phoenix is 300 miles away from the Wave, a drive that takes at least 5 hours.
 Scottsdale is 313 miles and just over 5 hours of driving.
 Flagstaff is 170 miles away from the Wave and it takes at least 3 hours to drive to the trailhead.
 These cities are too far for a day trip to the Wave.